Flutter Update Timeline - What's new

 Another one of the greatest advantages of Flutter 3 is its support for Material Design 3, which is Google's vision of the Material Design future.
 Flutter 3 introduces several updates to its basic features, including performance improvements, support for Material You, and product updates.

-The team has released an updated version of the go_router package to enhance Flutter’s proprietary navigation API, allowing developers to write routing logic for mobile, desktop, and web applications easier.
+The team has released an updated version of the go_router package to enhance Flutter’s proprietary navigation API, allowing developers to write routing logic for mobile, desktop, and web applications more easily.

 Conclusion

-Once upon a time, it was up to you whether to create universal mobile apps or native mobile apps.
+Once upon a time, it was up to you whether to create universal or native mobile apps.
 Thankfully, Flutter, an open-source framework from Google, has changed all that.

 The number of apps built with Flutter has surpassed 500,000 so far.
 There are over 25,000 packages in the Flutter package ecosystem, demonstrating its strength and versatility.
 Today, programmers have more choices when it comes to developing efficient mobile apps for different platforms, such as Flutter, React Native, or Xamarin.